thelukester92/swift-engine/README.md

 ## Start the engine

-To start the engine, create an instance of `LGEngine` and an instance of your scene in your project's root view controller.
-It is important that the view controller uses `SKView` as its kind of view, as this project currently uses SpriteKit for rendering.
-In the `viewDidLoad` method of the view controller, add this code:
+To start the engine, create an instance of your game in your project's app delegate.
+In the `application: didFinishLaunchingWithOptions` method of the app delegate, add this code:

-	let scene = MyScene()
-	let engine = LGEngine(view: self.view as SKView)
+	let viewController = Anachronism()

-	engine.gotoScene(scene)
+	window = UIWindow(frame: UIScreen.mainScreen().bounds)
+	window.rootViewController = viewController
+	window.makeKeyAndVisible()

 # How can I contribute?